You are seeing this page because you clicked a link in an email that wasn't what it seemed.

 A few clues should lead you to think twice: The presence of a soon-approaching deadline and mention of “delays in paycheck processing” are crafted to add a sense of urgency.
 Let's also look at the hard evidence:

-2) Hovering over the link (or tapping-and-holding on a mobile device) reveals the “re-submit timesheets” link points to a site in the utexas.cloud domain, which is not part of the University’s official utexas.edu website.
+- Hovering over the link (or tapping-and-holding on a mobile device) reveals that the “re-submit timesheets” link points to a site in the utexas.cloud domain, which is not part of the University’s official utexas.edu website.

 These clues should expose the message as a fraud.
 When you think a suspicious email or website is trying to trick you, check with your local IT support, the UT Service Desk, or the Information Security Office.

 How do you know whether a link looks legitimate?
-See the Inspecting Links tab.
+See the Inspecting hyperlinks section, below.

-Like with Outlook, hovering your mouse cursor will expose the link's true path, but you'll have to look carefully…
+Like with Outlook or other desktop mail clients, hovering your mouse cursor over a hyperlink will expose the link's true path, but you'll have to look carefully…

 It can be hard to spot at first, but a link's true path will always be revealed in the bottom-left corner of the browser.

-See the Inspecting Links tab for how to tell whether a link is legitimate.
+See the Inspecting hyperlinks section, below, for how to tell whether a link is legitimate.

-If you're checking your mail on your phone, instead of tapping the link, do a long press.
-When you press and hold on the link, it will just display where the link will take you rather than actually taking you there.
-As before, think of what the link says it is vs. what its true path is.
+If you're checking your mail on your phone or tablet, instead of tapping the link, do a long press.
+When you press and hold on the link, it will just display where the link will take you, rather than actually taking you there.
+As before, think of what the link says it is vs. what its true destination is.

-See the Inspecting Links tab for how to tell whether a link is legitimate.
+See the Inspecting hyperlinks section, below, for how to tell whether a link is legitimate.

-When you're inspecting a link, or on a website, how do you know it's legitimate or not?
+When you're inspecting a link in an email, or on a website, how do you know if it's legitimate or a scam?

-Websites are hosted on computers, much like the ones in your office.
+Websites are hosted on computers, much like the one in your office.
 The Host part of a link tells you the name of the computer.

 And just as your computer has files and folders on it, websites have them too.
 The Directory part of a link is just like a folder path on your computer.
 The very last piece of a link is the File name.
 It tells you the file you’re looking at, just like a Word document or spreadsheet on your computer.

 Now that we know the Host is what's really important, let's focus even more.
-Find the first single "/" in the link.
+Find the first single (not double) "/" in the link:

 Compare the two images above.
-In the first, utexas.edu is the true source of the link, while the second one is org.ru.
+In the first, utexas.edu is the true destination of the link, while the second one would send you to org.ru.
 Look at the rest of the org.ru link.
 You can see its File name is trying to impersonate the Host of the first link!

 Take a look at your web browser to find the address of the site you’re on, right now.
 What is its true source?